Moldova

 Starting 2024 onwards, the following incomes obtained by individuals are considered non-taxable:

-- The amounts of payments made on behalf of employees for the purpose of compensating the costs of childcare services for their children up to the age of three, without exceeding MDL 2,500 per month for each child.
+- The amounts of payments made on behalf of employees for the purpose of compensating the costs of childcare services for their children up to the age of three, without exceeding 2,500 Moldovan lei (MDL) per month for each child.
+The maximum amount of these expenses should be deducted in the amount of 5% from the labour remuneration fund for the current year.